strimzi/strimzi.github.io/_posts/2023-01-08-running-apache-kafka-on-FIPS-enabled-Kubernetes-cluster.md

 ---

 FIPS ([Federal Information Processing Standards](https://en.wikipedia.org/wiki/Federal_Information_Processing_Standards)) are standards for computer security and interoperability.
-One of these standards - FIPS-140 - among other things specifies some requirements for cryptography modules.
+One of these standards - FIPS-140 - among other things, specifies certain requirements for cryptography modules.
 When running Strimzi on a FIPS-enabled Kubernetes cluster, the OpenJDK Java runtime used in our container images automatically detects it and switches into a special _FIPS mode_.
 In this mode, only the approved and validated security libraries and algorithms can be used.

 <!--more-->

 In older Strimzi versions, Strimzi did not work well with the FIPS mode enabled.
-The features which were not enabled by OpenJDK in the FIPS mode include support for TLS certificates in the PKCS12 formats.
+The features which were not enabled by OpenJDK in the FIPS mode included support for TLS certificates in PKCS12 format.
 And since Strimzi relies on these, it meant that it did not work properly.

-That is why we added in Strimzi 0.28 a new configuration option to disable FIPS mode in the OpenJDK Java runtime.
+That is why we added a configuration option in Strimzi 0.28 to disable FIPS mode in the OpenJDK Java runtime.
 You can set the environment variable `FIPS_MODE` in the Strimzi Cluster Operator deployment to `disabled` and the operator will disable the OpenJDK FIPS mode.
 This allows you to run Strimzi and Apache Kafka on your FIPS-enabled cluster.
 But of course, it will also use unapproved and unvalidated cryptography modules.
 So your Kafka cluster will not be FIPS compliant.

-## Improvements in Strimzi 0.33
+## Improvements to FIPS support in Strimzi 0.33

 In Strimzi 0.33, we bring further improvements to how we support FIPS.
 One of the main changes in 0.33 is that Strimzi moved to Java 17 in its container images.